Back to Blog

 • Access or modify the underlying code

 For local SEO with moderate competition, Wix is fine.
-For competitive national keywords, you're fighting with one hand tied.
+For competitive national keywords or AI Overview visibility in 2026, you're fighting with one hand tied.

 Vendor Lock-In

 Your Wix site cannot be exported.
 Period.
-The design, the structure, the customizations — they exist only within Wix.
+The design, the structure, the customizations — they exist only within Wix's proprietary system.
 Leaving means rebuilding from scratch.

 This is a business risk.
-You're dependent on Wix's pricing decisions, feature development, and continued existence.
+You're dependent on Wix's pricing decisions, feature development, and continued existence as a company.
+If Wix raises prices or deprecates features you depend on, you have no option but to pay or rebuild.

 E-Commerce Limitations